-So if I take a few days off, all I am creating a pile of work that’ll I’ll have to get to when I go back to work.
-I hate that feeling and because of it I always make sure I get my work done on time instead of having stressful workdays with double the work load.
+So if I take a few days off, all I am creating is a pile of work that I’ll have to get to when I go back to work.
+Because I hate that feeling, I always make sure I get my work done on time instead of having stressful workdays with a double workload after the holidays.

-When you run your own business you are never your own boss.
-All of your customers are your bosses and if you don’t keep them happy you can watch your income go down the drain.
-So if your customers’ need something from you during the holidays, you better be there to help them out.
+When you run your own business, you are never your own boss.
+All of your customers are your bosses.
+If you don’t keep them happy, you will watch your income go down the drain.
+So, if your customers need something from you during the holidays, you’d better be there to address their needs.

 It’s better to be ahead than behind

-During these slow times I am able to get my inbox down to 0 unread emails and my to do list down to 0.
+During these slow times, I am able to get my inbox down to zero unread emails and my to do list down to nothing.

 You want to get ahead and be on top of everything because it sets a standard for your company.
 If you are always behind on your work, how can you expect your team members to be on top of things?

-At KISSmetrics a lot of people work during the holidays… even though they aren’t required to.
-For example, my VP of Sales sent out an email of a few new deals his team closed and how we are having another great month.
+At KISSmetrics, a lot of people work during the holidays even though they are not required to.
+For example, my VP of Sales sent out an email announcing a few new deals his team closed and sharing the fact we are having another great month.

-My director of marketing also emailed me to see if I had a quick moment to chat with a potential customer.
-And our customer success team is continually answering support emails and doing whatever it takes to help customers succeed.
+My Director of Marketing also emailed me to see if I had a moment to chat with a potential customer.
+Further, our Customer Success Team is continually answering support emails and doing whatever it takes to help customers succeed.

-If you can set a standard in your company that everyone needs to work hard and efficient, you’ll create a great company culture in which your team will do whatever it takes succeed instead of playing a game of catch up.
-The last thing you want is to create a company culture where it’s ok for everyone to continually miss their deadlines.
+If you set a standard in your company for hard and efficient work ethic, you’ll create a great company culture in which your team will do whatever it takes to succeed instead of playing a game of catch up.
+The last thing you want is to create a company culture where it’s okay for everyone to continually miss their deadlines.

-But on the flip side, if you have a team that works hard, executes fast, keeps your customers happy, and ensures your business is ahead of your competitors, you need to make sure you are taking care of them.
-You need to be grateful during the holidays and appreciate everything your team members are doing for the business.
+On the flip side, if you have a team that works hard, executes fast, keeps your customers happy, and ensures your business is ahead of your competitors, you need to make sure you are taking care of them.
+You need to be generous during the holidays and appreciative of everything your team members are doing for the business.

 Never stop learning

 Almost all of my friends are entrepreneurs.
-They are really smart and they love helping me out by giving me free advice.
-I’ve learned so much from my friends, I even went as far as buying a condo in the same building as my friend so I could see him more often and learn even more from him.
+They are really smart, and they love helping me out by giving me free advice.
+I’ve learned so much from my friends that I even went as far as buying a condo in the same building as my friend so I could see him more often and learn more from him.

 They are all entrepreneurs, which means they aren’t always my ideal customers.
-I need to also get feedback from regular people, as many of them are not only my customers, but have great feedback and ideas that I didn’t think of.
+I also need to get feedback from regular people as many of them are not only my customers, but they are also a great source of feedback and ideas that I wouldn’t think of.

-During the holidays I get to hang around with my family, my nephew, family friends, and a ton of average people.
-Don’t get me wrong… these average people are smart, but they have a different perspective on life than my business friends.
+During the holidays I get to hang our with my family, nephew, family friends, and a ton of everyday people.
+Don’t get me wrong: these everyday people are smart, but they have a different perspective on life from my business friends’ perspective.